yazdipour/notes/ml/deep.md

 - RNNs are the Feed Forward Neural Networks that are rolled out over time.
 - Unlike normal Neural Networks, RNNs are designed to take a series of inputs with no predetermined limit on size.
 “Series” as in any input of that sequence has some relationship with their neighbour’s or have some influence on them.
 - Basic feed forward networks “remember” things too, but they remember the things they learnt during training.
 While RNNs learn similarly while training, in addition, they remember things learnt from prior input(s) while generating output(s).
+- Types of gatesHere are the different types of gates that we encounter in a typical recurrent neural network:
+  - Input gate: Write to cell or not?
+  - Forget gate: Erase a cell or not?
+  - Gate: How much to write to cell?
+  - Output : How much to reveal cell?
 - <https://colah.github.io/posts/2015-08-Understanding-LSTMs/>

 ![RNN](https://colah.github.io/posts/2015-08-Understanding-LSTMs/img/RNN-unrolled.png)